-This guide will cover how to configure and manage an ODX server.
+This guide will cover how to configure and manage the ODX server.

 The ODX server sits in the middle of it all and copies data from data sources to a data

 storage, which can both be on-premise or in the cloud, and, when requested by Discovery

 For storing metadata about sources and storages as well as the tasks it needs to run, the

 server uses a local backlog that is continuously synced with the cloud repository.
 In the

 cloud repository, the ODX server connects to a project.
 Each ODX server has one project

 open at a time and two ODX servers should never use the same project.